-Cho Oyu expeditions - 8000 meter peak climbing in Tibet
+Cho Oyu Expeditions - 8000 m Peak Climbing in Tibet

 Despite the relatively non-technical nature of Cho Our climb you MUST have some mountaineering experience and MUST have been to 6000m before like Island, Lobuche, Mera, Chula peaks.
 Expedition members should be able to ascend and descend fixed lines independently and be proficient with cramponing on steep ice or snow slopes.
 For an increased chance of success, members should also be in good physical condition.

-Mountain Monarch main goal is to help you summit Cho Oyu safely with the greatest amount of personal fulfillment and fun.
-In order for us to achieve our objective strongly experienced staff supports our Cho Oyu expedition.
+Mountain Monarch's main goal is to help you summit Cho Oyu safely with the greatest amount of personal fulfillment and fun.
+For us to achieve our objective strongly experienced staff supports our Cho Oyu expedition.

-Camp 2 (7,000m) We follow the snow ridge out of camp 1 to a steep 50 meter ice wall, which provides the hardest climbing on route however it is relatively straightforward and we can place fixed ropes.
+Camp 2 (7,000 m) We follow the snow ridge out of camp 1 to a steep 50 meters ice wall, which provides the hardest climbing on the route however it is relatively straightforward and we can place fixed ropes.
 Normally the journey to camp 2 is completed in 7-9 hours.

-Camp 3 (7,400m) Once again on easy ground the journey to camp 3 takes around 4 hours, but at this altitude real determination is needed to deal with the effects of altitude.
+Camp 3 (7,400 m) Once again on the easy ground the journey to camp 3 takes around 4 hours, but at this altitude real determination is needed to deal with the effects of altitude.

-Summit Day It takes 6-8 hours to reach the summit initially up easy snow and rock to the summit plateau at which point it is only altitude, weather and fitness that will stop you reaching the sixth highest summit.
+Summit Day It takes 6-8 hours to reach the summit initially up easy snow and rock to the summit plateau at which point it is only altitude, weather, and fitness that will stop you from reaching the sixth highest summit.